brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 ## GraphQL as your API Gateway

-High hopes that you are convinced about trying GraphQL.
-Implementing a GraphQL server is not complicated and there are many guides around the web talking about it, such as Apollo Server.
+High hopes that you are convinced on trying GraphQL 🙌.
+Implementing a GraphQL server is not complicated and there are many guides in the web talking about it.
+[This list](https://graphql.org/code) has server implementation, separated by language.

-Teams will be able to develop its own micro-services independently, but the most important thing is settle on how schemas will be exposed and configured.
+As teams develop micro-services independently, a strategy is required to expose and change the public facing GraphQL API.
+There are three main strategies for it:

 ### Remote schema stitching

-The gateway will get the schema from other GraphQL services and then stich then together as the public facing schema.
-This allows more freedom for teams, but it will disperse the API schema through multiple places, making it harder to test and easier to break.
-There is a chance to have merge/stiching conflict.
+The gateway will get the schema from other GraphQL services and then stich it together as the public facing schema.
+This allows more freedom for teams, but it will disperse the API schema through multiple places, making it harder to test and easier to break, with a chance to have merge/stiching conflict.

-> Mention Apollo Federation
+Although this can be a problem, teams can make releases without even touching the API Gateway, making the deploys isolated instead of requiring constant API Gateways deploys.

+> Recently, Apollo Server implemented [Federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/), which will replace remote schema stitching.
+Bear in mind it is still Apollo specific.

 ### API Gateway owns schemas

 Schema is contained locally on the gateway.
-This make it easier to develop and easy to test, as everything will be in the same place.
-But, the service will be constantly modified by multiple teams (resolvers, schemas) and this can require constant gateway releases.
+This easy the development and test, as everything will be in the same place.
+The caveat is that the service will be constantly modified by multiple teams (resolvers, schemas), requiring constant gateway releases.

-This will lead to the service been constantly modified by multiple teams.
-Rules around code formatting and style will need to be agreed through all teams to make the code uniform.
+As this service will be constantly modified by multiple people, rules around code formatting and style should be agreed through all teams to make the code uniform.

+Personally, I prefer this one as it keeps everything in one place, gives high visibility on what is happening and allow easy discovery of other resolvers.

 ### Combination of both above

-It is possible to mix both strategies, which is specially useful if the team wants to use remote schema stitching but still has some services using GRPC or HTTP.
+It is possible to mix both strategies, which is specially useful if the team wants to use remote schema stitching but have some services using GRPC or HTTP.
+Another way to tackle those non-GraphQL services is to put a server in front of it, allowing schema stiching and giving more flexibility for the the responsible team.

 ## References